Patrick122333/4240project/README.md

 - post-exploitation

 ## Purpose:
-- The purpose of this project is to provide a deeper understanding for learning about system vulnerabilities and the exploitation techiniques used to exploit them.
-Instead of using the metasploit software to exploit the system vulnerabilites of metasploitable 2, I have created python scripts to do it instead.
-Doing this helps to gain a detailed explanation as to what is going on behind each exploit attempt.
-By viewing the documented python code, the user should have a further understanding of system security.
+- The purpose of this project is to provide a deeper understanding of system vulnerabilities and the exploitation techiniques used to exploit them.
+Instead of using the metasploit software to exploit the system vulnerabilites of metasploitable 2, I will be using different python3 functions.
+This allows the users to be able to view well documented code in an easy to read format.

 ## System Requirements:
 - Metasploitable 2
 - Virtualbox

 ## Exploits/Vulnerabilities:

 ### SAMBA CVE-2007-2447
 - Version: 3.0.20 < 3.0.25rc3
 - Desc: Samba is a software that is a re-implmentation of the SMB networking protocol.
-This software provides file and print services for all clients as long as they are using the SMB protocol .
+This software provides file and print services for all clients as long as they are using the SMB protocol.
 - Exploit: If Samba is configured to use the non-default username map script, anyone can send arbitrary commands in disguise as a username to the server.
 The command will then be run without needing authorization.
+- Fix:

 ### UnrealRCD CVE-2010-2075
 - Version: 3.2.8.1
 - Desc: UnrealRCD is a daemon for Internet Realy Chat usage in order to provide chat services.
 - Exploit: UnrealRCD contains an exploit where it will execute any command send to the service if it begins with the string 'AB'.
 Ex: AB; [command to run]
+- Fix:

 ### VSFTP CVE-2011-2523
 - Version: 2.3.4
 - Desc: VSFTP is an FTP server for linux.
 - Exploit: The exploit occurs when a user tries to login with a username that ends with ':)'.
 This opens a shell on port 6200, allowing the attacker unauthenticated access.
+- Fix:

 ### SSH (BRUTE FORCE EXAMPLE)
 - Version: Any.